Bajaj Discover: History

-However, during mid-2005, the Discover was made a single variant model.
-It was revamped with new graphics, black grab-rail, SNS (Spring in spring) suspension, 130 mm drum brakes, six spoke alloys as standard, selfstart and some engine tweaks predominantly aimed at reducing friction and combustion roar.
+However, in mid-2005, the Discover was made a single variant model.
+It was revamped with new graphics, black grab-rail, SNS (Spring in spring) suspension, 130 mm drum brakes, six-spoke alloys as standard, self-start, and some engine tweaks predominantly aimed at reducing friction and combustion roar.

-A 135 cc model was launched in 2007 which features a front disc brake, self-start, nitrox suspension and black alloy wheels.
+A 135 cc model was launched in 2007, which features a front disc brake, self-start, nitrox suspension, and black alloy wheels.
 The silver engine has also been powder-coated black in the 135 cc variant.
 This version also introduced an analogue tachometer in the dashboard.

 A 100 cc version was launched in 2009 with a DTS-Si engine.
-After the success of the discover 100, Bajaj launched a 150 cc version and stopped production of the 135 cc variant.
+After the success of the Discover 100, Bajaj launched a 150 cc version and stopped production of the 135 cc variant.
 The 125 cc variant was re-launched in 2011.

 A new variant, the 125ST, featuring an entirely new body design and graphics, was launched in 2012.
-Three new models based on the same design of the 125ST- 100 T, 100M and 125 T powered by world's first 4 valve twin spark - DTSi engine was launched in 2013.
-The 100M is launched with the tagline "Mileage ka naya satya" (new truth of mileage), company claimed 84 km/L, it's 102cc bike. with 95 km/h max. speed, 4 valve Engine.
+Three new models based on the same design of the 125ST- 100 T, 100M and 125 T powered by the world's first 4 valve twin spark - DTSi engine were launched in 2013.
+The 100M is launched with the tagline "Mileage ka naya satya" (new truth of mileage), the company claimed 84 km/L, it's a 102cc bike. with 95 km/h max. speed, 4 valve Engine.

-In 2014, two 150 cc variants of the Discover was launched, the 150S and 150F.
-Both models were based on the 125ST styling, except for the fact that the 150S was a naked version and the 150F featured sporty body fairing.
+In 2014, two 150 cc variants of the Discover were launched, the 150S and 150F.
+Both models were based on the 125ST styling, except for the fact that the 150S was a naked version and the 150F featured a sporty body fairing.
 Both variants were powered by the 150cc 4-valve DTS-i engine reminiscent of the 125ST engine.
-The bikes were designed mainly for the commuter market but with a twist of sporty design trends of sports bike feel that customers could afford to buy.
+The bikes were designed mainly for the commuter market, but with a twist of sporty design trends of sports bike feel that customers could afford to buy.

-In 2019, Bajaj reverted to the traditional Discover design, launching the 125cc version of the same and featuring analogue tachometer, while delivering performance like its older 125cc counterpart.
+In 2019, Bajaj reverted to the traditional Discover design, launching the 125cc version of the same and featuring an analogue tachometer, while delivering performance like its older 125cc counterpart.

-The Discover lineup of bikes were eventually discontinued in March 2020.
-The main reason for this was that Bajaj had launched way too many Discovers; and in order to make the new model popular, they kept discontinuing older models silently.
-This made customers lose faith in the brand while existing owners became angry over having bought a model which was discontinued abruptly.
+The Discover lineup of bikes was eventually discontinued in March 2020.
+The main reason for this was that Bajaj had launched way too many Discovers, and to make the new model popular, they kept discontinuing older models silently.
+This made customers lose faith in the brand, while existing owners became angry over having bought a model that was discontinued abruptly.
 Also, new positioning under the same Discover label gave mixed signals and left buyers confused.
 This led to lower sales and subsequent discontinuation.